The small, agile Swede is often used as a hunting dog. The breed was only recognized in 1953 and has made hunters' hearts beat faster ever since.

 Origin & History

-The Westphalian Dachsbracke came to Sweden in 1910.
-Before 1930, however, the dog breed was hardly known in Sweden.
-Only after that it gained popularity.
-The short-legged hunting dog became more and more popular among Swedish hunters because of its excellent sense of smell.
+The Westphalian Dachsbracke was introduced to Sweden in 1910.
+Before 1930, however, the breed was hardly known in Sweden.
+Only then did it gain popularity.
+The short-legged hunting dog became increasingly popular with Swedish hunters due to its excellent sense of smell.
 It soon became one of the most suitable dogs for hunting roe deer and red deer.